1. The case

 QR Data Visualization toolbox is used to inspect the data and provide insights into its behavior:

-(c) Observe the faint step-like behavior in the 5-min load average.
-It seems the meter reading equipment of this utility tends to accumulate load and publish it at the end of every 5 min period.
+- (b) The 30-min average is smoother than the 5-min data. (c) Observe the faint step-like behavior in the 5-min load average.
+It seems the meter reading equipment of this utility tends to accumulate load and publish it at the end of every 5-min period.